Mzi Mahola: Novel

 Mahola’s first novel is titled Dancing With Hyenas, 2016 by Ilitha Publishers, Pretoria.
 ISBN 978-1-919909-54-7.
 This novel was born after Mahola’s twenty-five years of poetry writing experience.
-The semi-biographical novel, an autobiography of his life before he was recruited to operate underground for the ANC.
-It received positive reviewing because of its nature.
-It is a narrative of personal encounter, detentions, interrogations, torture and loss of material in the hands of the feared and above - the - law members of the Special Branch.
+The semi-biographical novel, inspired by his life before he was recruited to operate underground for the ANC, received positive reviewing because of its nature.
+It is a narrative of personal encounter, detentions, interrogations, torture and loss of material in the hands of the feared and above-the-law members of the Special Branch.
 Dancing With Hyenas is not researched information.
 In addition, this book shows the poet’s ability to intertwine and interplay poetry with storytelling.

-Presently, Mahola has produced four plays.
+Mahola produced four plays.
 One of them was titled Not in My Room.
 It won first place in a drama festival to celebrate local talent.
 It was performed at the Barn, a local theatre house.

 The second one titled Something Must Break was performed at the National Arts Festival and it received standing ovation.
-Mahola has also written plays for schools taking part in the now defunct Delta Schools Drama Festival.
-He is editing and finalizing his, out of stock collection.
-He has completed and submitted for publishing his second autobiography titled Heroes of the Struggle (The Forgotten Bastards) which is a sequel to Dancing With Hyenas.
+Mahola also wrote plays for schools taking part in the now defunct Delta Schools Drama Festival.
+In his last years he is edited and finalised his out of stock collection.
+He completed and submitted for publishing his second autobiography titled Heroes of the Struggle (The Forgotten Bastards) which is a sequel to Dancing With Hyenas.

 This novel reveals his deep involvement but clandestine underground activism; his numerous close shaves with death, all told in first place narration.
 Names of comrades who operated with him are real.
 The author claims that this is done to honor them for their contribution, selflessness and steadfastness during the struggle years.

-He has presented papers and given speeches at the National Arts Festival and at other venues for school children.
-He gives poetry readings for university groups and community projects.
-Now and then he runs poetry workshops around the Province for interested groups of writers and learners.
+He presented papers and given speeches at the National Arts Festival and at other venues for school children.
+He gave poetry readings for university groups and community projects.
+Now and then he ran poetry workshops around the Province for interested groups of writers and learners.

 He initiated voluntary poetry workshops that catered for learners in his neighboring municipal library in Zwide township.
 With the support of the Nelson Mandela Metropolitan main library, Mahola (assisted by Yvonne Skinner) managed to publish Umthombo (The Fountain), a magazine for his workshop participants.
 The project came to a halt after the outbreak of the Covid-19 pandemic.
-He is now running the project from home.
-Learners are engaged in writing, reading and public speaking skills.
+He later ran the project from home.
+Learners were engaged in writing, reading and public speaking skills.